 Legal Research and Writing Curriculum

-During the first year, every student takes both Legal Writing I and Legal Writing II, for a total of five credit hours — more hours than are allocated to any other course.
-In the first semester, students develop the basic skills needed to analyze and explain the law objectively.
-The semester begins with an intensive series of lectures on the sources of law — including constitutions, statutes, cases, and regulations, and the significance of each in the American system of justice.
-Second, students examine individual cases to strengthen their ability to analyze decisions and understand both the precedent established by an individual case, and the reasoning behind it.
-Third, students focus on synthesizing the results of several cases in order to understand larger principles and use a body of precedent to predict how the law will apply in an individual case.
-These same analytical skills become the foundation of the student's training both in legal writing, and in other courses throughout the curriculum.
+In the first semester, students develop the basic skills needed to research, analyze, and explain the law objectively.
+Students will become familiar with the sources of law in the United States system of justice including constitutions, statutes, cases, and regulations.
+Students examine individual cases to strengthen their ability to analyze decisions and understand both the precedent established by an individual case and the reasoning behind it.
+Students then focus on synthesizing the results of several cases in order to understand larger principles and using a body of precedent to predict how the law will apply in an individual case.
+These same analytical skills become the foundation of the student's training both in legal writing and in other courses throughout the curriculum.

-During the second year, students take two additional courses and receive advanced training in the research analysis, writing, and oral communication skills needed by lawyers.
+During the second year students receive advanced training in the research analysis, writing, and oral communication skills needed by lawyers.

-The first of these courses provides an introduction to non-litigation oriented transactional issues and documents, through shorter assignments than are the norm in Legal Writing I and II, and to written and oral communication with colleagues and clients.
+They will receive an introduction to non-litigation-oriented transactional issues and documents, and to written and oral communication with colleagues and clients.

-This course focuses on legal research and writing in an area chosen by the student, such as environmental law, intellectual property, labor/employment law, civil litigation, or international law.
+Additionally, they will choose an area upon which to focus their legal research and writing, such as environmental law, intellectual property, labor/employment law, civil litigation, or international law.
 Students are introduced to research resources and techniques in the particular area of focus, as well as to research in administrative materials, international legal materials, and empirical research.
 Students typically will prepare several legal documents representative of those prepared by lawyers practicing in the specialty area, and will engage in significant discussion of the substantive and procedural law that applies to the focus area.